yasserjh/professional-digital-identity/README.md

 Before running the application you must provide a Google Gemini API key.
 The Vite build reads a `GEMINI_API_KEY` variable from your environment and exposes it to the frontend as `process.env.API_KEY`.

+> **Preview shortcut:** For convenience, the project now falls back to a preview-only API key (`AIzaSyBwz0yVONdv8iTkJRTJdK0o6U7fQ5nCzB8`) when no environment variable is supplied.
+This allows the hosted preview to boot without manual setup.
+You should always override this value with your own credentials for local development and production deployments.

 When deploying to platforms like Vercel, configure this in the project's environment variable settings.

 **Example `.env` configuration**: